 8. Go left on Stanley St and at the next block is the heritage listed Triumph Theatre (circa 1927) with not just its façade but its external structure and much of the interior preserved.
 As one of the more ornate of its time, it is the only intact interwar picture theatre that has survived the wreckers ball only to be inhabited by a Kung Fu academy.

 9. Beyond is a little clique of East Brisbane village life, with one of Brisbane’s most intriguing antique shops, Michael Allen’s Antiques being worth a look for objects from his latest foray into Europe’s dark past.
-On a lighter note the Gillian’s Garden Café is a charming eatery and nursery littered with bric a brac and Egg Bistro a chic little Euro style cafe with first rate food. .
+On a lighter note The Smug Fig cafe is a charming eatery adjacent to a nursery littered with bric a brac.

 10. Past the Lord Stanley Hotel take Edgar St to the left and then right onto Vulture St again.
 At the intersection turn left onto Stanley Terrace and trade the traffic energy for some peace and quiet.
 Here the road winds its way along until it loops around to the left then hang a sharp right into Oaklands Parade.